 A model in Fiddler represents a machine learning model.
 A project will have one or more models for the ML task (e.g. a project to predict house prices might contain LinearRegression-HousePredict and RandomForest-HousePredict).

 You can upload your model artifact to Fiddler to unlock high-fidelity explainability for your model.
 However, it is not required.
 If you do not upload your artifact, Fiddler will build a surrogate model on the backend to be used in its place.

 At its most basic level, a model in Fiddler is simply a directory that contains three key components:

-model.yaml: The YAML file containing all the metadata needed to describe the model, what goes into the model, and what should come out of it.
+model.yaml: A YAML file containing all the metadata needed to describe the model, what goes into the model, and what should come out of it.
 This model metadata is used in Fiddler’s explanations, analytics, and UI.
-See the sample below.

-You can collate specific visualizations under Dashboards.
-There is a universal dashboard at the team level which can be accessed from the left menu along with project specific dashboards.
-After visualizations are created using the Model Analytics tool, you can pin them to these dashboards which can then be shared with others.
+You can collate specific visualizations under the Project Dashboard.
+After visualizations are created using the Model Analytics tool, you can pin them to the dashboard, which can then be shared with others.